Lately, our focus has been on the benefits of oils.

 Benefits: There is a myth that coconut oil is rich in the type of saturated fat that is bad for you.

-Edible uses: Lovely for adding flavour to curries, omelet and stir fry’s.
+Edible uses: Lovely for adding flavour to curries, omelets, and stir fries.

 Extracted from sesame seeds